This page contains information about placing a retired racing greyhound with GAP and non-GAP green collar testing for other greyhounds

 6) Give them time in a home environment and out of kennels

 Non-GAP Green Collar Testing

-Regardless of where an adopted Greyhound has been obtained, GAP has agreed to provide a community service in that we will assess any greyhound for a green collar to exempt it from muzzling in Queensland.
+Regardless of where an adopted Greyhound has been obtained, GAP provides a service in that we will assess any greyhound for a Green Collar to exempt it from muzzling in Queensland.

-- Pet Greyhound owner contacts GAP to register and pay as a participant.
+- Contact GAP to register and pay as a participant

-- Owner receives a workbook with a simple program of practical exercises to work through with their dog to help it adjust to domestic life and to help both you and GAP to find out more about your greyhound.
+- You will receive a Green Collar booklet with a simple program of practical exercises to work through over three months with your dog to help it adjust to domestic life and to help both you and GAP to find out more about your greyhound

 * Please note: payment of fee is not a guarantee that the Greyhound will successfully achieve green collar muzzle exemption status

 The fee for The Non-GAP Green Collar Package is $80.
 This fee covers the cost of booklet materials, the collar, and GAP’s resources

 To register your Greyhound for assessment or for further information please call during office hours on 07 5424 6092 or email us at firstname.lastname@example.org